brambillagabrielle/github-actions-deployment/README.md

 ### 📦 Build

-The **runner** for both jobs (Build and later Deploy) is defined is [Ubuntu, in the latest version](https://docs.github.com/pt/actions/reference/runners/github-hosted-runners#standard-github-hosted-runners-for-public-repositories), provided by GitHub:
+The **runner** for both jobs (Build and later Deploy) is defined as [Ubuntu, in the latest version](https://docs.github.com/pt/actions/reference/runners/github-hosted-runners#standard-github-hosted-runners-for-public-repositories), by GitHub:

 ```yaml
 jobs: